CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: State of the Art

 \subsection{Cyber Ranges}

-At the more sophisticated end of the spectrum, cyber range platforms such as \textit{KYPO} \cite{vykopal2017kypo} provide fully virtualized environments capable of simulating complex network topologies for training activities.
+At the more sophisticated end of the spectrum, cyber range platforms such as \textit{KYPO} \cite{vykopal2017kypo} provide fully virtualised environments capable of simulating complex network topologies for training activities.
 Developed at Masaryk University since 2013, \textit{KYPO CRP} is built on \textit{OpenStack} and offers sandbox management, network emulation, and integrated monitoring capabilities.
 The platform has been used in training exercises with hundreds of participants and supports both educational and research use cases.

+In the commercial and semi-professional domain, platforms such as \textit{Hack The Box} \cite{htb} and \textit{TryHackMe} \cite{thm} can equally be understood as cyber ranges oriented towards practical cybersecurity training: they offer online-accessible virtualised environments with machines and challenges that users attack in a controlled manner.
+Although their focus is individual training and their model is primarily subscription-based, they illustrate how the concept of a cyber range can be realised at different scales and for different purposes.
+The present work adopts this same broad understanding of the term, considering that a CaaS CTF hosting platform constitutes, in essence, a lightweight cyber range specialised in the competition format.

-However, platforms of the \textit{KYPO} class are architecturally complex and require considerable hardware resources, as well as specialized technical expertise for their deployment and operation.
-Their primary use case is large-scale cyber defense exercises that simulate enterprise network environments, a scope considerably broader than that required by a jeopardy-style CTF competition.
-The overhead associated with provisioning full virtual machines for each challenge instance, as opposed to using lightweight containers, makes these platforms less suitable for the rapid, frequent, and cost-effective CTF hosting that the present work pursues.
+Nevertheless, platforms of the \textit{KYPO} class are architecturally complex and require considerable hardware resources, as well as specialised technical expertise for their deployment and operation.
+Their primary use case is large-scale cyber defence exercises simulating enterprise network environments, a considerably broader scope than what a \textit{jeopardy}-style CTF competition requires.
+The overhead associated with provisioning full virtual machines per challenge instance, as opposed to using lightweight containers, makes these platforms less suitable for the rapid, frequent, and cost-effective CTF hosting that the present work pursues.